Comply with CIS or DISA STIG on Ubuntu 20.04 with Ubuntu Security Guide

 $ sudo apt update

-$ sudo apt install ubuntu-advantage-tools
+$ sudo apt install ubuntu-pro-client

 Retrieving your Pro token from the Ubuntu Pro dashboard and attaching it to the Pro client